calvinlfer/akka-cluster-docker-swarm/README.md

 the already existing cluster.
 If we used one seed node, we would not be able to re-join the cluster as the Session ID would be different.

-This architecture relies on the fact that all seed nodes cannot go down.
+This architecture *relies* on the fact that **all seed nodes _cannot_ go down**.
 If this were to happen (all seed nodes do go down but the normal nodes remain in the formed cluster) then the seed nodes would not be able to join the already formed cluster then when the seed nodes came back up, they would begin to form a new cluster thereby causing split brain.
 As you can tell, the more seed node services you have, the higher the guarantee of being able to lose seed nodes and having them re-join the cluster without causing split brain to occur.
 Here we use 2 for illustration purposes but 3 or 5